-Credit: 3 lecture hours Prerequisites: TSI compliance in reading
+Credit: 3 lecture hours

+Prerequisites: TSI compliance in reading

-Course Purpose: Government 2305, as taught at South Plains College, is a reading intensive course designed to acquaint learners with the origin and development of the U.S. Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
+Course Purpose: Government 2306, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the Texas Constitution, structure and powers of state and local government, federalism and intergovernmental relations, political participation, the electoral process, public policy, and the political structure of Texas.
 This course meets the statutory requirements as set forth by the State of Texas.

-Approval Number 45.1002.51.25
+Approval Number: 45.1002.5125